Maubh/qa-automation-challenge/README.md

 # QA Automation Challenge
 ### **Test Scenarios**

-I decide to separate the scenarios between positive and negative scenarios and they are described in the this path.
-I started the creation simulating the happy path so that helps me to understand how the system should work and figure it out the possible negative scenarios.
+I decide to separate the scenarios between positive and negative scenarios and they are available [here](/cypress/integration).
+I started the creation by simulating the happy path so that helps me to understand how the system should work and discover the possible negative scenarios.

 ### **Test Data**

-For the scenarios created, it was used the U.S. average values as a reference.
-All the values we used were false values so that we can simulate the results.
-It was used types of test data like valid test, invalid test and absend data.
+For the scenarios created, the U.S. average values were used as a reference.
+All the values we used were fake values so that we could simulate the results.
+Test data types such as valid test, invalid test and absence data were used.

 # **Test Automation instructions**

-Regarding automation, I created some executable tests thinking on the main purpose of the system: calculates household emissions and helps users reduce their gas emissions.
-All the tests automated could be identified by tag "automated" and to execute all of them, please see the instructions below.
+Regarding automation, I created some runnable tests thinking about the main goal of the system: to calculate the household emissions and help users to reduce their gas emissions.
+All automated tests have the tag "@automated" and to run them all please see the instructions below.

 The scripts were written using Gherkin language and the framework used was Cypress, as it is the framework I feel most comfortable working with.